dryad-naiad-software/sethlans/README.md

 https://www.imagemagick.org/download/binaries/ImageMagick-7.0.7-19-Q16-x64-dll.exe

 ##### Linux
 Both Ubuntu 17.10 and Fedora Core 27 were used for testing.
-These systems are still using ImageMagick 6.9 and the Sethlans takes this into account.
+These systems are still using ImageMagick 6.9 and Sethlans takes this into account.
 Obtain the latest version of ImageMagick using your package manager.

 Ubuntu: